gscoppino/vagrant-simple-apache-djangoCMS/CentOS/README.md

     - ```STATIC_ROOT```: Where Django will dump static files it finds via ```./ manage.py collectstatic```.

+### Django Admin ###

+    - Make sure to run ```python manage.py createsuperuser``` within the virtual environment.

 ## Configure the server

-- The VirtualHost configuration can be found server/provision/roles/apache/files.
+- The VirtualHost configuration can be found server/provision/roles/apache-server/files.
 If you customize it (for example, to change the path to wsgi.py if you imported your own project or changed the project name), make sure to run ```vagrant provision```, which will copy it into the virtual machine.

 ## Working with the virtual machine from outside the VM